Exterior of the Rijksmuseum in Amsterdam

 Rijksmuseum in Amsterdam: Guaranteed Thrills for the Artsy Traveler

+Refurbished and renovated, the new Rijksmuseum is a total delight.
 It’s even more amazing than the Van Gogh Museum, although I suppose it’s not fair to compare!
 But the main thing to keep in mind is that you’ll need considerably more time to tour the Rijksmuseum than you will for the Van Gogh Museum.

-In this post, I share my favorite pieces at the Rijksmuseum, a must-visit for Amsterdam-bound artsy travelers; make sure you reserve well in advance (more on that later).
+In this post, I share my favorite pieces at the Rijksmuseum, a must-visit for Amsterdam-bound artsy travelers.
+Make sure you reserve well in advance (more on that later).

 Overview of the Rijksmuseum